Any dog found wandering alone in a public place can be classed as a stray, this includes gos that have got out by accident.

 We are not responsible for:

-- dogs of people taken into hospital or care
+- The Cinnamon Trust may help dogs of people taken into hospital or care

 - dogs belonging to prisoners/people detained by the police